 - Something to soothe or entertain Baby: This might mean a white noise machine, a machine that projects “starlight” onto the ceiling, or a mobile.

-- Humidifier for cold months or when baby has a cold: When you need a little extra moisture to be circulating where baby sleeps – whether it’s during the cold winter months when your home heating system might cause the air in your home to dry out, or when Baby has a cold and needs a little extra help breathing clearly – a humidifier is great.
+- Humidifier for cold months or when Baby has a cold: When you need a little extra moisture to be circulating where he sleep – whether it’s during the cold winter months when your home heating system might cause the air in your home to dry out, or when Baby has a cold and needs a little extra help breathing clearly – a humidifier is great.

 - A fan and/or air conditioner: Depending on what your home heating and cooling system is like, in warmer months you might want one or both of these to help keep Baby from getting too warm.
 Even in cooler months, you might just want a fan on to help circulate air and add a little bit of soothing white noise to Baby’s sleep space.

 - Air purifier: An air purifier – specifically a HEPA (High Efficiency Particulate Arrestance) one – can help to remove tiny, icky particles from the air.
 Air purifiers can be used to keep the air where Baby sleeps free of smoke, dust mites, and animal dander particles, as well as other not-so-friendly particles created by household appliances and products.
 Many purifiers also make a soft whirring sound, which can add more of that white noise magic that can help your little one sleep easy.

 - A soft rug or play mat: In a pinch you can always place a clean blanket on the floor for some tummy time or play, especially early on when your little one is so, well, little, and won’t be traveling far.
 But if you have the space, you may want a soft rug for this purpose too.
 Soon Baby will be on the move and doing a lot of play on the floor, and it doesn’t hurt for them to have a comfortable space set aside to do so.